KhronosGroup/glTF/specification/2.0/README.md

 > **Implementation note:** Splitting one mesh into *primitives* could be useful to limit number of indices per draw call.

-If `material` is not supplied, and no extension is present that defines material properties, then the object should be rendered using a 50% gray emissive color.
+If `material` is not supplied, then the object should be rendered using a default PBR metallic-roughness material using an opaque 50% gray `baseColor` with 0 for `metallic` and 1 for `roughness`.

 The following example defines a mesh containing one triangle set primitive: